Rediscovering John Marin, American Watercolorist

 Most of the giants of the Abstract Expressionism movement and other modern styles were working in oil, (Mark Rothko, Paul Klee, or Wassily Kandinsky), or collage (like Pollack), or other media in which they could create bold big dramatic work.
 Additionally, often the mood conveyed in the artwork created during and immediately following the World Wars was brooding, dark, or stark.

-John Marin’s paintings were often comparatively small works in a transparent medium.
-These are not the attributes associated with the most well known Modernists or Abstract Expressionists.
+John Marin’s paintings were often comparatively small works in a transparent watercolor medium.
+These are not attributes typically associated with the most well known Modernists or Abstract Expressionists.

 As mentioned, Marin started using oils later in his career, which he often handled in a watercolor-like way.
-Watercolor as a medium was rarely seen as a serious, professional art form for artists in the fine art field.
+Historically, watercolor was rarely seen as a serious, professional art form for artists in the fine art field.

 Watercolor lends itself to portability and a fluid, spontaneous technique.
 I find his watercolor paintings fresh and brilliant.